Our Team

 Staff

-Mary Jane Rodger, mfc, RPF
+Mary Jane Rodger, MFC, RPF, Executive Director

 Mary Jane has worked with the MCFC since 2015, minus a small term with the federal government in 2022-2023.
 She is happy to be back at the MCFC and managing several innovative projects to steward and restore Wabanaki forests on both Crown and private lands.
 Mary Jane has been involved with many facets of Nova Scotia’s shift to ecological forestry, playing an influential role the Lahey Forest Practices Review and serving on the Department of Natural Resources initial Minister’s Advisory Committee.

-Ellen Riopelle,
+Ellen Riopelle, Outreach & Communications Coordinator

-Matt Miller, BScF, FT
+Matt Miller, BScF, FT, Operations Manager

 Matt began working with MCFC as the Operations Manager in November 2021.
 An avid outdoors person and maple syrup connoisseur originally hailing from Pictou County, Nova Scotia, Matt graduated from the Maritime College of Forest Technology and University of New Brunswick.
 Working under the guidance of the ED & Board, Matt is responsible for the planning, implementation, and supervision of forest management activities on MCFC lands.

-Jessica Ihlen,
+Jessica Ihlen, Hemlock Conservation Coordinator

 In August 2023, MCFC welcomed Jessica as the Hemlock Conservation Project Coordinator.
 She has a deep connection to nature, which can be traced back to her roots in the Kootenay region of British Columbia.
 Her love for the forest and its conservation led her to pursue a career in various forest operations, gaining a range of knowledge and experience along the way.
 Jessica is excited to contribute to a project dedicated to preserving the old-growth hemlock forests of Nova Scotia and their diverse ecosystem.